currycja/pdsnd_github/README.md

 The files that should be used with this code include the following: Chicago.csv, Washington.csv, New_York_City.csv.

 ### Credits
-This code was developed with the help of the udacity staff.
+This code was developed with the help of the Udacity staff.